danielp1218/rusty-http/README.md

 ✅ Gzip compression <br>
 ✅ Persistent + concurrent HTTP connections <br>

-First project using Rust, will try to add more later  : )
+First project using Rust!
+Will try to add more to the project later  : )